lextm/blog/_posts/2017/2017-10-22-the-rough-history-of-asp-net-on-iis.md

 ---
+categories: [History, .NET]
+description: This post is about the rough history of ASP.NET on IIS.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /the-rough-history-of-asp-net-on-iis-8f49e2bcefcd
+tags: .net asp.net iis windows
 title: The Rough History of ASP.NET on IIS
-description: This post is about the rough history of ASP.NET on IIS.
-tags: Visual-Studio .NET
-categories: [History, .NET]
-permalink: /the-rough-history-of-asp-net-on-iis-8f49e2bcefcd
-excerpt_separator: <!--more-->
 ---
 > It all happened when I tried to answer [this Stack Overflow question](https://stackoverflow.com/questions/35639205/what-is-kestrel-vs-iis-express/46878663#46878663).
 >
 > The version below is last updated on Apr 10, 2023.